A Community Photography Archive

 on Migration in Stoke-on-Trent

 Sam Ivin has worked with individuals and community groups in Stoke on Trent to explore migration to the city.
-During the residency he has focused on the participant’s personal photographs and stories, working with people who moved to the city from after World War II to the present day.
+During a residency with GRAIN photography hub he focused on the participant’s personal photographs and stories, working with people who moved to the city from after World War II to the present day.
 These include Sikh families in the 1950’s, war veterans, and more recent individuals.
 They have travelled for a wide range of reasons: professional opportunities, education and refuge from difficult circumstances.

 Most participants have engaged with the project through a series of workshops, others through individual meet-ups.
 During the project those taking part have taken photographs, shared photography collections, made photo collages and told their stories, focusing on what led them to live in Stoke-on-Trent.
 Fascinating, brave and poignant stories have been captured and recorded alongside precious photographs that tell something of the participant’s story.